Survey of Advanced Technology (SAT)

 Data quality is assessed based on measures of non-sampling errors and sampling errors.
 Non-sampling error is not related to sampling and may occur for various reasons during the collection and processing of data.
 For example, non-response is an important source of non-sampling error.
 Under or over-coverage of the population, differences in the interpretations of questions and mistakes in recording, coding and processing data are other examples of non-sampling errors.
 To the maximum extent possible, these errors are minimized through careful design of the survey questionnaire, verification of the survey data, and follow-up with delinquent respondents to maximize response rates.

-The response rate for the survey was calculated as the total number of completed questionnaires as a percentage of the total active, in-scope survey sample.
-The overall response rate for the survey was 68.8% for a total of 7,912 completed questionnaires.
+The response rate for the survey is calculated as the total number of completed questionnaires as a percentage of the total active, in-scope survey sample.
+The overall response rate for the 2014 survey was 68.8% for a total of 7,912 completed questionnaires.
+The overall response rate for the 2022 survey will be updated post collection.

 Sampling errors occur as a result of taking a sample of the population.
 The sample drawn for this survey was only one of many possible samples that could have been drawn.
 The standard error is a commonly used statistical measure indicating the error of an estimate associated with sampling and was calculated for use in assessing the reliability of estimates are expressed as a percentage.
 Coefficient of variations are the standard errors expressed as a percentage of the estimate which have been calculated for use in interpreting the reliability of estimates based on an average of responses.